dsabre/serverconn-old/README.md

 /your/path/serverconn/serverconn.sh [SERVER_ID]
 ```

-To open in edit the servers.txt file (vim is the default editor, but you can specify a different editor after the 'e'):
+To open in edit the servers.txt file (vi is the default editor, but you can specify a different editor after the 'e'):
 ```bash
 /your/path/serverconn/serverconn.sh e
 ```